Giel van Stiphout

 How do you experience working for Plato Group?

 Very good!
 Plato Group is an international company with a combination of business and family culture.
 A company that is in a transition which makes it dynamic.
 I feel very pleased and energetic in my current role.
 The fact that I can combine traveling, commercial activities and analytics in one job makes it challenging and fun.

 What was your highlight in the last 3 years?

-The fact that I got the job of category manager for Clipper around a year ago.
+The fact that I got the job of category manager for Clipper Interall!
 Now it is for me the challenge to perform the role in a good way.

 Could you share with us fun and/or interesting facts about working for us / your job, which people should know?

 For my job as a category manager I travel 2 times a year to China.
-The first time I have visited China was two years ago.
-What intrigued me was the cultural difference in doing business.
+What intrigues me is the cultural difference in doing business.
 It's easy for foreigners to make mistakes.
-For example the way you present your business card. if you're giving it to a someone who is Chinese, present it in both hands.
-Also the use of wechat, a Chinese social platform, is very interesting.
+For example the way you present your business card.
+If you're giving it to a someone who is Chinese, present it in both hands.
+Also the use of WeChat, a Chinese social platform, is very interesting.
 WeChat is a very popular app in China and in terms of functionality and possibilities, this app is far ahead of apps that we use in our daily lives.
 It is a mix between Whatsapp and Facebook, but this app is so advanced that you can even pay with it.
 Also another thing is that the Chinese do not send text messages but sound messages.
 This has everything to do with the Chinese language.
-A supplier of our company explained us that the modern Chinese language consists out of 12.000 characters and as Chinese you need at least 4,000 to 5,000 characters to read and write.
-The fun is to experience these kind of cultural things and learn from it.
+A supplier of our company explained us that the modern Chinese language consists out of 12,000 characters and as Chinese you need at least 4,000 to 5,000 characters to read and write.
+It is fun to experience these kinds of cultural differences and learn from them.